sandhyaparna/AWS/AWS ML Speciality/Practice Questions/README.md

 * AWS IoT Greengrass:
   * works offline
   * Respond to local events in near real-time
-* Putobject is a legal API call
+* GetObject, Putobject arelegal API calls
 * One should always use AES256 encryption and wildcards are allowed in JSON policies
 * MoveObject API call is illegal
 * Number of mosquito bites - poisson Distribution